shikhirsingh/Lsh4Text/README.md

 // Coming soon!
 ```

+**How LSH Works**

+LSH belongs to a class of probabilistic algorithms.
+In it's simplest form, LSH works by grouping all of your documents (or document signature) into buckets.
+The same document (signature) likely exists in multiple buckets for fast lookup.
+When you are looking for a document that could be similar, you check check the buckets LSH asks you to check.
+The advantage of using LSH is that you don't need to search the entire dataset one by one.
+You only need to search the buckets which significantly reduces the size and dimension of the problem.

+**Parameters to consider**
+There are a number of parameters that go into a text LSH algorithm.
+In this implementation of LSH, some of these are auto computed for you.
+You will want to try different numbers based on your dataset.
+I encourage you to try different numbers.

+* Bucket Size
+* Vector Size
+* kGram

 **Get me started**

 * First, you will need to create a forest which contains shinglings (i.e. words) of all your documents.
 Do do this, you can either load a file containing the document or add a document one by one.
 Here is how you load of file to create an untrimmed forest.